 - No record of emotional instability

 - Eligibility for Top Secret security clearance

-- For those without a prior military service commission, successful completion of the nine week Officer Training School at Maxwell AFB, AL is required
+- For those without a prior military service commission, successful completion of the eight-week Officer Training School at Maxwell AFB, AL is required